-> The license holder must ensure that service sites owned or leased by the license holder are free from hazards that would threaten the health or safety of a person receiving services by ensuring the requirements in paragraphs (a) to (g) are met.
+(a) The license holder must ensure that service sites owned or leased by the license holder are free from hazards that would threaten the health or safety of a person receiving services by ensuring the requirements in paragraphs (b) to (h) are met.

-(g) Use of dangerous items or equipment by persons served by the program must be allowed in accordance with the person's coordinated service and support plan addendum or the program abuse prevention plan, if not addressed in the coordinated service and support plan addendum.
+(h) Use of dangerous items or equipment by persons served by the program must be allowed in accordance with the person's support plan addendum or the program abuse prevention plan, if not addressed in the support plan addendum.

 Schedule II controlled substances in the facility that are named in section 152.02, subdivision 3, must be stored in a locked storage area permitting access only by persons and staff authorized to administer the medication.
 This must be incorporated into the license holder's medication administration policy and procedures required under section 245D.11, subdivision 2, clause (3).
 Medications must be disposed of according to the Environmental Protection Agency recommendations.

-(a) A staff person trained in first aid must be available on site and, when required in a person's coordinated service and support plan or coordinated service and support plan addendum, be able to provide cardiopulmonary resuscitation, whenever persons are present and staff are required to be at the site to provide direct service.
+(a) A staff person trained in first aid must be available on site and, when required in a person's support plan or support plan addendum, be able to provide cardiopulmonary resuscitation, whenever persons are present and staff are required to be at the site to provide direct service.
 The CPR training must include instruction, hands-on practice, and an observed skills assessment under the direct supervision of a CPR instructor.

 (b) A facility must have first aid kits readily available for use by, and that meet the needs of, persons receiving services and staff.
 At a minimum, the first aid kit must be equipped with accessible first aid supplies including bandages, sterile compresses, scissors, an ice bag or cold pack, an oral or surface thermometer, mild liquid soap, adhesive tape, and first aid manual.